, , , ,

 The Permanent Forum at Five.
 Reparatory Justice and Cultural Heritage: Museums and Restitution

-Dr Carol Ann Dixon’s statement and recommendations on “Decolonial and Liberatory Museum Practices,” presented in Geneva during the 5th Session of the United Nations Permanent Forum on People of African Descent (PFPAD5), 14-17 April 2026.
+Dr Carol Ann Dixon’s statement and recommendations on “Decolonial and Liberatory Museum Practices,” presented in Geneva during the 5th session of the United Nations Permanent Forum on People of African Descent (PFPAD5), 14-17 April 2026.
 Carol’s intervention was part of a wider thematic panel discussion on “Reparatory Justice and Cultural Heritage: Museums and Restitution.”

-The 5th Session of the United Nations Permanent Forum on People of African Descent (PFPAD5) took place at the Palais des Nations in Geneva, 14-17 April 2026.
+The 5th session of the United Nations Permanent Forum on People of African Descent (PFPAD5) took place at the Palais des Nations in Geneva, 14-17 April 2026.

 Attended by c.700 participants from more than 80 countries, this global gathering brought together nation-state representatives, international law scholars, human rights experts, political scientists, heritage professionals, racial justice activists and other members of civil society to contribute to the Forum’s programme of work focused on expanding rights and advancing justice under the Second International Decade for People of African Descent.